-So, evolutionary ideas, from a marketing point of view are where you make many small, incremental improvements to your existing marketing mix.
+So, evolutionary ideas, from a marketing point of view are where you make many small, incremental improvements to your existing marketing plan.

 They include operational improvements, tweaks in design, and easy to implement activity like social media campaigns.

 Marketers who are pragmatic like this approach.

 It creates a sense of momentum that you’re making progress.
 Creating new ideas like this becomes a habit, because you’re able to do them on a regular basis and in a relatively short amount of time.

 Routine and predictability have their place

 You’ll find more disruptive marketers who argue against routine and predictability.

 They’ll argue that it leads to complacency or uninspiring ideas.
 But, we’d argue that routine and predictability do have their place.

 In fact, if you’re a true marketer who really understands customers, you’ll understand the role that routine and predictability have for most people.

 Because, most of us like routine and predictability, and dislike change.

 Let’s face it, trying to change how people do things is hard.
 It’s one of the hardest things you can do in any business.
 Most of us are hard-wired to look for predictability and routine.

 Every day, we get up at roughly the same time every day.
 We eat a similar breakfast.
 We leave the house at roughly the same time.

 And when we get to work, there’ll be a core routine of things that happen.
 Times of day when it’s busy.
 Regular meetings that you have.
 People that you regularly speak to.
 Work clothes that you wear.